Applied Music (1 credit)

 A survey of materials and references in the field of music, bibliography and research in music will provide a foundation for basic methods of research.
 Areas of emphasis include bibliographical problems, practical research, and the writing of a research document.

-MUSC 622 Music History and Literature I: Gregorian Chants to Music of J. S. Bach (3 credits)
+MUSC 624 Music and Literature of the Baroque Era (3 credits)

-MUSC 623 Music History and Literature II: Classical to 20th Century (3 credits)
+MUSC 625 Music and Literature of the Classical Era (3 credits)

 MUSC 626 Analysis and Performance (3 credits)